-- 3-173A R When a counterparty has not fully met amounts owed to a firm (6) arising out of losses on closed out derivative transactions by depositing, acceptable collateral or, has not fully settled amounts owed in respect of periodic or final settlement of transactions, a firm must calculate a CRR equal to the amount outstanding after three days, unless: - (a) the firm has offset the amount owed against variation margin payable in accordance with (3)(e) above; or - (b) the firm has offset the amount owed against a negative "A" in accordance with (3)(f) above, in which case the firm must calculate a CRR equal to the residual amount outstanding after three days.
+3-173A R When a counterparty has not fully met amounts owed to a firm(6) arising out of losses on closed out derivative transactions by depositing, acceptable collateral or, has not fully settled amounts in which case the firm must calculate a CRR equal to the residual amount outstanding after three days.

+- (a) the firm has offset the amount owed against variation margin payable in accordance with (3)(e) above; or - (b) the firm has offset the amount owed against a negative "A" in accordance with (3)(f) above, warrants).